Articles of Incorporation and Rules

 (Expulsion)

-Article 13 This association may expel a member by resolution of the general meeting of representatives if the member falls under any of the following items.
+Article 13 This union may expel a member by a resolution of the general assembly if the member falls under any of the following items.

 • When you have not used the services of this association for one year